- Sea salt

 2. Tip the spinach into a colander and press down with the back of the spoon to squeeze out as much water as possible.
 Set aside to carry on draining in the colander.

-3. Scrub the new potatoes and chop them into equal-sized chunks, around 2cm across.
+3. Scrub the new potatoes and chop them into 2cm chunks.
 When the water is boiling, add the potatoes.
 Simmer, lid on, for 10-15 mins till the potatoes are just tender when you press a skewer into them.

 4. While the potatoes cook, peel and finely slice the red onion.
 Peel and crush or grate the garlic.
 Halve the chilli and flick out the seeds and white bits for less heat.
 Finely chop it.
 Drain and rinse the borlotti beans.